-First off let me state that I am grateful to the feminist movement in the progress that have made in terms of women’s rights.
+First off let me state that I am grateful to the feminist movement in the progress that they have made in terms of women’s rights.
 I do not have to marry a man for financial security, my voice as a woman can be heard and I am allowed to go to school and be more than just a housewife.
-However while I do love the achievements this movement has brought me, I am also saddened by the negative impact is has brought upon me as a female.
+However, while I do love the achievements this movement has brought me, I am also saddened by the negative impact is has brought upon me as a female.
 Mankind since our creation has been under a patriarchy, a social system in which males hold primary power and predominate in roles of political leadership, moral authority, social privilege and control of property.
 In the domain of the family, fathers or father-figures hold authority over women and children.
 Some patriarchal societies are also patrilineal, meaning that property and title are inherited by the male lineage.
 Historically, patriarchy has manifested itself in the social, legal, political, religious and economic organization of a range of different cultures.
 We as human beings have done pretty okay under this particular social system but there were some that have and are currently fighting this system which has existed for ages now.

 Feminism can be found in history with French writer Christine de Pizan the author of ‘The Book of the City of Ladies’ is considered the first woman to denounce misogyny and the relation of the sexes.
 There also many other early feminist writers in the 16th and 17th century.
 During the 18th century or the Age of Enlightenment, many writers were defending the rights of women such as Jeremy Bentham and Mary Wollstonecraft.
 Bentham strongly condemned many countries practiced to deny women’s rights due to allegedly inferior minds and opposed the sexual moral standards between men and women.
 Now as we roll into the 19th century, the ‘feminine ideal’ also called ‘The Cult of Domesticity’ was part of the widespread acceptance of the Victorian image of the woman’s’ proper role and created these separate spheres for men and women, where men occupied the public sphere and women the private one.
 It was published into books such as Mrs. Beeton’s Book of Household Management and Sarah Stickney Ellis books.
 The interrelated barriers to education and employment formed the backbone of the 19th century feminist reform efforts.
 Campaigns also gave women opportunities to test their political skills, one of their many successes include the campaign for the Married Women’s Property Act which was passed in 1882 and the Contagious Diseases Act of 1864, 1866 and 1869.